wp-plugins/vicomi-comment-system/readme.txt

 * Added gamification new option - gain credits for every vote you make.
 = 1.15 =
 * Tested up to 3.8 wordpress version.
 Recommendation widget upgrades.
+= 1.16 =
+* Added Emotion box tag counter - See how many users tagged their emotions regarding each comment up-front.
+See the most popular comments at the top of the comment system as default.

 == Upgrade Notice ==